hyperswine/phantasm-vm/README.md

-# rei-vm
+# Rei VM

-Rei Virtual Machine
+Rei Virtual Machine.

+## Depends On

+Phantasm-A ISA.
+This is the IR that the VM interprets.